RikkaApps/Shizuku-API/README.md

 For multi-process applications, you need to call `ShizukuProvider.enableMultiProcessSupport()` in every process which needs to use Shizuku API.

 Starting from v12.1.0, Sui is initialized automatically in `ShizukuProvider`.
 You can opt-out this behavior by calling `ShizukuProvider#disableAutomaticSuiInitialization()` before `ShizukuProvider#onCreate()` is called.

-#### Sui

-Call `Sui.init(packageName)` before using `Shizuku` class.
-This method only needs to be called once.
-If this method returns true, means Sui is installed and available.

-For multi-process applications, call this method in every process that needs to use Shizuku API.
+Note, request the bidner for Sui only requires two times of binder IPC, this is significantly cheaper than initialize Shizuku which uses content provider.
+Unless there are special reasons, apps that support Shizuku should also support Sui, otherwise it will cause user confusion.

 ### Request permission

-Request permission is the same process [requesting runtime permissions](https://developer.android.com/training/permissions/requesting).
+Requesting permission is similar to [requesting runtime permissions](https://developer.android.com/training/permissions/requesting).

 A simple example of requesting permission: